mamarjan/gff3-pltools/README.md

   -l     link feature into parent-child relationships
 ```

+Before exiting the utility prints the number of records or features
+it parsed.

 ### Counting features

 The gff3-ffetch utility keeps only a small part of records in memory
 while combining them into features.
 To check if the cache size is
 correct, the "gff3-count-features" utility can be used to get the
 correct number of features in a file.
 It gets all the IDs into
-memory first, and the devises the correct number of features.
+memory first, and then devises the correct number of features.

 To get the correct number of features in a file, use the following
 command: